Bitcoin, Ethereum and Litecoin along with the over 5000 Altcoin investments are proving very popular investments for smsf investors.

 - Who owns the asset ? – make sure you open a trading account in the SMSF’s name

-- How are the holdings stored – you cannot store bitcoin or other coins in a software, paper or hardware wallet and keep the wallet at your home or office.
-It must be independently stored, just like all collectables
+- How are the holdings stored – you cannot store bitcoin or other coins in a software wallet and with a hardware wallet, you cannot mix personal assets with SMSF crypto assets.
+It must be independently stored, just as with collectable and bullion assets.

-- Does your trust deed allow for derivatives and collectable investments? and is your investment strategy up to date to reflect the crypto assets?
+- Does your trust deed allow for derivatives and collectable investments? and is your investment strategy up to date to reflect your crypto asset investments?

 The Super Laws – SIS Act 1993

-Of particular importance to SMSF investors are the super laws and what they say about whether you can or cannot buy bitcoins or altcoins.
-The good news here is that the super laws ( SIS Act 1994) does not dictate what is allowed and what is not allowed to be invested in super.
+Of particular importance to SMSF investors are the super laws and what they say about whether you can or cannot buy bitcoins or altcoins in an SMSF.
+The good news here is that the super laws ( SIS Act 1993/4) does not dictate what is allowed and what is not allowed to be invested in super.
 It does provide guidance on the responsibilities of trustee/members in selecting appropriate investments which are suitable for investing for the fund members retirement.
-Here are some of the key sections of the super laws that highlight the importance of managing bitcoin and other such assets.
+Here are some of the key sections of the super laws that highlight the importance of managing bitcoin and other such ‘Digital’ assets.

-Sis Act Section 4.09a – Requires members to identify investments held by an SMSF as owned by the SMSF and clearly separate assets held by members of the fund personally
+Sis Act Section 4.09a – Requires members to identify investments held by an SMSF as owned by the SMSF and clearly separate assets held by members of the fund, with assets held personally.

 Sis Act Sections 66 – A trustee or a member of an SMSF must not intentionally acquire an asset from a related party of the fund.
 The only exception is in the acquisitions of business real property and listed securities